top of page

 Banded obsidian rock sample from Salton Sea area

-On the beach were huge outcroppings with salt and sediment crusts from the once higher water levels of the lake.
+Large outcroppings on the beach were covered with salt and sediment crusts, remnants from when the lake's water levels were higher.

 Obsidian flow runs all the way to the Salton Sea shoreline

-Until recently, the Salton Buttes were thought to have erupted 30,000 years ago, but new data concludes the most recent volcanic activity occurred between 2000-3000 years ago, making them the youngest volcanoes in California.
-Since USGS considers any volcanic eruption less than 10,000 years old as an 'active volcanic area' the California Volcano Observatory investigates and monitors the Salton Buttes.
+Until recently, it was believed that the Salton Buttes last erupted 30,000 years ago.
+However, new evidence indicates that the most recent volcanic activity took place between 2,000 and 3,000 years ago, making them the youngest volcanoes in California.
+Since the USGS classifies any volcanic eruption occurring within the last 10,000 years as an 'active volcanic area,' the California Volcano Observatory conducts investigations and monitoring of the Salton Buttes.

 Huge piles of obsidian flow along the at the Salton Sea area

-Obsidian Butte and the other Salton Buttes (North Red Hill, South Red Hill, Mullet Island and Rock Hill) are located above the boundary between the Pacific Plate and the North American Plate.
-Deep underground, the plates are moving away from each other forming a spreading center.
-As the plates spread, magma from deep in the earth wells up to fill in the gap that was created.
-This large body of magma was most likely the source of the effusive eruptions.
-Today, the area is tapped by geothermal power plants in the area and is referred to as the Salton Sea Geothermal Field.
+Obsidian Butte and the other Salton Buttes (North Red Hill, South Red Hill, Mullet Island, and Rock Hill) are situated above the boundary between the Pacific Plate and the North American Plate.
+Beneath the surface, these plates are diverging, creating a spreading center.
+As they separate, magma from deep within the Earth rises to fill the resulting gap.
+This substantial magma body likely caused the effusive eruptions.
+Currently, geothermal power plants exploit this area, known as the Salton Sea Geothermal Field.

 Steam rising from Salton Sea Geothermal plant along Salton Sea

-The lava source beneath the Salton Sea heats brine 1.0-1.5 miles beneath the earth's surface to 680°F. This superheated brine is the source for the geothermal plants, which are considered to have one of the largest geothermal potentials in the world.
-These plants produce enough energy to power up to 325,000 homes.
+The geothermal source located beneath the Salton Sea heats brine situated 1.0-1.5 miles below the earth's surface to a temperature of 680°F. This extremely hot brine serves as the energy source for the geothermal plants, which are regarded as having one of the greatest geothermal potentials globally.
+These plants generate enough energy to supply power to as many as 325,000 homes.

 Steam rising from Salton Sea Geothermal plant along Salton Sea

-A field of small mud volcanoes or mud domes are located near the Salton Buttes.
-The mud produced by these volcanoes is formed as hot water, heated deep below the Earth's surface.
-It then mixes with subterranean mineral deposits and creates the mud slurry.
-This slurry is forced upwards through a geological fault or fissure.
-The temperature of any given active mud volcano generally remains fairly steady and is much lower than the typical temperatures found in igneous volcanoes.
-Mud volcano temperatures can range from near 36-212 °F. Unfortunately, the area surrounding the field was marked with 'No Trespassing' signs so we weren't able to get any closer.
+Near the Salton Buttes, there is a field of small mud volcanoes or mud domes.
+The mud from these volcanoes is created when hot water, heated deep beneath the Earth's surface, mixes with underground mineral deposits, forming a mud slurry.
+This slurry is pushed upwards through a geological fault or fissure.
+The temperature of any active mud volcano generally remains quite stable and is significantly lower than the typical temperatures of igneous volcanoes, ranging from about 36-212 °F. Unfortunately, the area around the field was marked with 'No Trespassing' signs, preventing us from getting closer.

 Mud domes are located near the Salton Buttes along Salton Sea shoreline